Love of place is in our DNA

 TOURISM-RECREATION LANDSCAPES, CANADA

 With a thirst to see how the rest of the world was coping with tourism growth, I enrolled in a Masters degree at the University of Waterloo, Canada.
 Continuing my interest in the way tourism transforms landscapes and communities, my research focused on muti-use landscapes, place identity and attachment.
-I count myself lucky to have worked with amazing scholars examining competitive advantage in Niagara Falls, the scoping of environmental impact assessments.
+Extra courses in protected areas planning supplemented my coursework.
+I count myself lucky to have worked with amazing scholars examining competitive advantage in Niagara Falls, and the scoping of environmental impact assessments.

 ECOLOGIES OF PLACE, XALAPA, MEXICO